Rockies vs. Giants Player Props Betting Odds

 Davis Stats

-- Davis enters this game looking to extend his four-game hit streak.
-In his last five games he is hitting .375 with a double, four walks and an RBI.
+- Davis enters this game looking to extend his five-game hit streak.
+During his last five outings he is batting .368 with two doubles, two walks and four RBI.

 Davis Recent Games